 December 8, 2020 | 10:00-11:30 am EST

 This first session seeks to refresh the lens at which we look at food insecurity and hunger.
-Join us to hear panelists and neighbors share their experiences of food security.
+Watch this session to hear panelists and neighbors share their experiences of food security.

 The Food Security Summit is a six-part virtual series aiming to create space for people to learn about needs and resources and explore a shared understanding and a common vision to address regional food insecurity and hunger in the greater Grand Traverse region.
 It strives to create additional public awareness through sharing data and stories of care, resiliency, and change, and to highlight a whole-community issue that is rapidly increasing in severity with the onset of the COVID-19 pandemic.